Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

 ﻿

    -----------------------------------------------------------------------
-         README file for JS Engine Switcher for .Net: V8 1.5.0 Beta 1
+            README file for JS Engine Switcher for .Net: V8 1.5.0

    -----------------------------------------------------------------------